 When she was 32 years old, Alexina Louttit Sinclair had a son James Craigie Inkster Sinclair, born on October 19th 1904, whose father is not on record either.
 She later married blacksmith David Pearson Inkster and they went to Canada, taking the youngster with them.
 By that time he was known as James Inkster, but he died in 1915.

-Back in the 1870s James Craigie from Greysteen, who was descended from the Craigies of Brough, married Mary Craigie from Mount Pleasant in Frotoft and emigrated to Canada, settling at Goderich in Ontario.
-In the summer of 2004 several Canadian and American descendants from that marriage travelled to Orkney to visit the places associated with their ancestors.
-They are pictured below within the ruins of Greystane with the late Robert Craigie Marwick, who was their guide and informant that day.
+In the summer of 2004 several Canadian and American descendants from those mentioned above travelled to Rousay to visit the places associated with their ancestors.
+They are pictured within the ruins of Mount Pleasant [above left] and at Greysteen with the late Robert Craigie Marwick, who was their guide and informant that day.